carolynwei/affinity_app/README.md

-## This app is currently available at the followinf link.
+## This app is currently available at the following link.
   https://huggingface.co/spaces/Carolynwei/my-affinity-predictor